punk-domains-2/docs/faq.md

 The easiest way to mint a domain is through the Punk Domains website (on the home page).

 But you can also do it through a block explorer like PolygonScan, ArbiScan, Optimism Etherscan, and Blockscout.
-TLD contracts are verified on all these block explorers, which means you can use the UI that they provide for interracting with smart contracts.
+TLD contracts are verified on all these block explorers, which means you can use the UI that they provide for interacting with smart contracts.

 ### 14. What are the supported blockchains?